 - State Funded Rider Education is not available, but private courses are.

 - Eye Protection is required by law for riders and passengers under age 21 unless equipped with windscreen.

-- Daytime (and obviously night time) Use of Headlight required by law – modulating headlights are permitted.
+- Daytime Use of Headlight required by law – modulating headlights are permitted.

 - Passenger Seat and Footrests are required if carrying a passenger.

 The S.C.
-Department of Health and Environmental Control monitors water quality in the ocean from May 1 through Oct.
-1. Temporary swim advisories are issued if bacteria levels are found to be above state standards.
+Department of Health and Environmental Control monitors water quality in the ocean.
+Temporary swim advisories are issued if bacteria levels are found to be above state standards.
 During swim advisories, walking on the beach, wading in the ocean, shell collecting and sun bathing are all still allowed.
 Swim advisories do not close the beach.
 Some areas of the beach have permanent advisory signs, which have been in place since the late 2000s.
 These signs advise against swimming because of the potential for elevated bacteria levels, especially after heavy rainfalls.
 Swashes at these sites allow stormwater runoff to drain into the ocean, which can temporarily raise bacteria levels.
 Swimming is not advised within 200 feet of the swashes.
 DHEC tests the areas with permanent advisories and says that the majority of the water samples tested do not exceed state standards for bacterial levels.
-For further information about water quality and swim advisories, check http://gis.dhec.sc.gov/beachaccess/.
+For further information about water quality and swim advisories, check https://gis.dhec.sc.gov/beachaccess/.